February 3, 2023

 Now this valuable skill makes me money, both on my own blog and through consulting with tech companies to help them with content strategies.

 How to Make 100K a Year – 7 Strategies (VIDEO)

 I don’t care who you are, travel will open up the world for you.

-But there will once again come a day that we can explore the world.
+If you can, I’m a huge advocated for traveling the world.
 Some of us have the privilege to be able to do this.
 But even if you can get on a train and go to the next town, you’ll find your world expanding.